 NOTE: The NRC has the authority to dismiss claims, in whole or in part, that do not meet the procedural (e.g., timeliness) and/or jurisdictional (e.g., eligibility) requirements of the UDRS.
+The NRC's dismissal determinations are subject to third party review.
 See Appendix B, NRC Authority, Role and Functions, for additional information.

 (6) Reconsideration Requests.
 If the NRC dismisses the grievance or any part of a grievance, the Grievant and/or his/her personal representative has the option of submitting a request for reconsideration of NRC dismissals.
 Requests for reconsideration must be submitted within seven (7) days of the dismissal.
+The NRC's dismissal determinations are subject to third party review.
 Please see Appendix B, NRC Authority, Role, and Functions, for additional information.